prisma/prisma1/examples/cli-tool/README.md

 ### 3. Explore the generated Prisma API

-The easiest way to explore this deployed service and play with the API generated from the data model is by using a [GraphQL Playground](https://github.com/graphcool/graphql-playground).
+The easiest way to explore this deployed service and play with the API generated from the data model is by using the [GraphQL Playground](https://github.com/graphcool/graphql-playground).

 ### Open a Playground